Wolderik/osm-knooppunten-netwerken/README.md

 Let's move on, assuming you have the right data.

 The first step is selecting the OSM data.
-Press the "Select button" to select an OSM data file (.osm).
+Press the "Select button" to select an OSM data file (.geojson or .osm).

 Then you can select a data file to compare against.
 This file has to be of the geojson format.

 Lastly you can filter the import data by region.
-This is strongly recommended to make the computing time reasonable.
+This is recommended to make the computing time reasonable.
 Also make sure the OSM data is also of the same region to minimize the number of false positives.